mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ![Percentile Graph](/assets/BlogImages/PercentileGraph.jpg)

+_This graph displays the average percentile classification and the standard deviation for each point (the error bars)._

 These tables and graph show that the tree with no pressure for diversity outputs values that average at 56.37, around what we would expect for this model.
 The trees with pressure for diversity, regardless of tree depth, also average at 93.7, which is very close to the expected outcome.
-These results illustrate that the percentile data collected can be used to classify future trees between 10 and 100 generations.
+These results illustrate that the percentile data collected can be used to classify future trees.

 ## **Conclusion**

-Based on the results shown above, the current function in the systematics manager, FindPhyloMultipleGens(), is able to accurately return the percentile value of a given tree with a relatively high accuracy rate.
+Based on the results shown above, the current function in the systematics manager, GetPhylogeneticDiversityNormalize(), is able to correct for the effect of tree size and return the percentile value of a given tree.

 Considering the size of this project, the standard deviation observed in our findings does not raise much concern for validity.
 The results seen, being that tree with no pressure for diversity result in an average classification of **56.37** and trees with pressure to diversify have an average classification of **93.7**, we can conclude that this function provides an accurate classification of phylogenetic trees.